Convención celebrates 100 years of UFM, approves bylaw changes

 During our first week in Leeds, Paul and I would walk every morning from our host home to the Emmanuel Centre, the university chaplaincy headquarters.
 On one such walk, I became terribly aware that none of my clothes fit.
 At least, that was how they felt: oversized, almost oppressive, tailored for a man far more substantial than I.

 In many ways, that was my ever-present struggle on this trip.
 The clothes never seemed to fit.
-I am, by nature, a shy, reserved, look-before-I-leap creature of habit with an utter lack/p>/p>... [continue]
+I am, by nature, a shy, reserved, look-before-I-leap creature of habit with an utter lack of confidence in social interactions; Leeds called me to be a gregarious, warm, adaptable risk-taker... [continue]

 Commissioned With a Mission